At the family's request memorial contributions are to be made to those listed below. Please forward payment directly to the memorial of your choice.

 All who knew Linda White would agree that she was the heartbeat of wherever she went.
 She was so patient and giving, and she was known to laugh so hard that she would end up crying and almost pee her pants!
 Linda’s first thoughts were always of others, and she would do whatever she could without needing anything in return.
 Deeply loved by so many, Linda will be forever missed.

 Linda White, age 76, passed away on Monday, February 24, 2020 at Brookdale Portage - Memory Care.
 Linda was preceded in death by her parents and by 3 brothers and 1 sister: Dale, Kenneth, Dennis Tassell, and Mary Jane Amey.
 Members of her family include her husband of over 30 years, John White; 4 daughters: Jodi (Doug) Colby, Toni Braden, Heather White and Nicol DelVechio; 4 grandchildren: Michael (Kelly) Walden, Shannon Thompson, Shane Lisk and Mallory DelVechio; 6 great-grandchildren: Lilly, Addison, Ayrianna, Kaylynn, Jaelah, and Dayjah; siblings: Marilyn Machan, Gordon (Bert) Tassell, Joyce (Harry) Hickey, Helen Soule, Mike (Shelly) Tassell, and Gale Tassell and many nieces and nephews.
 Cremation will take place.
-A Celebration of Linda’s life will be held 1-4PM on Sunday (June 14) at the Climax American Legion, Post 465.
+A Celebration of Linda’s life will be held in the future.
 Please visit Linda’s personal memory page at www.BetzlerLifeStory.com where you can read her life story, archive a favorite memory or photo and sign her guestbook.
 Memorial Contributions may be made to Hospice Care of Southwest Michigan or to the Lewy Body Dementia Association.
 Betzler Life Story Funeral Home (6080 Stadium Dr., Kalamazoo, MI 269-375-2900).